min2ha/ukwa-site/content/target/56048/index.en.md

   "subject": "Grenfell Tower Fire"
 }

-# Guardian, The: The English tower blocks that have failed combustibility tests – mapped

 A list of buildings in the UK that have failed combustibility tests in July 2017.